CFlory-Programming/AdvProgrammingIndividualProject/README.md

     - Scan computer path and read file data with Input/Output
     - Exception handling to prevent crashing for folders without permissions
 2. Collections
     - HashMaps (File's hash or size as a key.
 File path as the value.
-If key == doesExist, then a duplicate is found)
+If the key already exists, then a duplicate is found)
     - Lists (Display the results on the GUI)
 3. GUI Controls
     - Buttons to trigger the scan